-States of Incarceration, the first national traveling multi-media exhibition and coordinated public dialogue to explore the history and future of mass incarceration in the United States will travel to Chicago to be displayed at the Jane Addams Hull-House Museum in collaboration with DePaul University and a New School-led coalition of 500 university students and formerly incarcerated individuals from 20 cities to create the traveling exhibition, which launched in New York City in April 2016.
+States of Incarceration (May 16—August 12, 2017) is the first national traveling multi-media exhibition and coordinated public dialogue to explore the history and future of mass incarceration in the United States will travel to Chicago to be displayed at the Jane Addams Hull-House Museum in collaboration with DePaul University and a New School-led coalition of 500 university students and formerly incarcerated individuals from 20 cities to create the traveling exhibition, which launched in New York City in April 2016.

 In the exhibition, a national public reckoning with one of the most pressing issues facing our country, 20 communities explored the deep historical roots of incarceration, shares personal stories related to the issue, and strategized ways of enacting policy change.
 In each location, the traveling exhibition and public programs will focus on an issue of incarceration that is unique to that community.
 For its staging in Chicago, the exhibition includes “What is our Legacy?,” a special focus on Chicago's history with criminalization, developedthrough a partnership between two DePaul University courses.
 Students of Public History: Mass Incarceration and Public Memory created an exhibit panel in conjunction with the Inside-Out Restorative Justice: Engagement with the Prison course held at Stateville Correctional Center.
 Public History students joined the 12 'outside" university students and 12 "inside" incarcerated students to study texts, exchange written essays, and have rigorous discussions about the legacy of the criminal justice system, its impact on lives, families, and communities, together with ways to change that legacy for future generations.